Prithiviraj69/Developing-a-Backend-Admin-for-Learner-s-Academy-Simplilearn-Project-/README.md

 5. Create login page.
 6. Create JSP files for all pages of the project.
 7. Create a servlet to get requests and send responses to the JSP files.
-8. Add cookies.
-9. Create a CSS file to format the contents.
+8. Create a CSS file to format the contents.
-10. Debug and Test the project.

 ## Technologies and tools Used
 •	Servlet: to do the business logic and works a controller for the project.